NVlabs/SASSI/README.md

 * We allow targeted instrumentation before all control flow instructions.

-* We have added experimental support for end-users to emulate novel instructions, e.g., to perform ISA exploration.

 * Bug fix.
 We erroneously allowed a higher virtual architecture PTX to target a lower SM architecture (e.g., code=sm_30 and arch=compute_50).